 Needless to say, there’s a decent amount of research showing that sucralose alters the gut based on animal studies.
 And while some pracititoners think it’s significant, others seem to minimize what I’m about to share!

-I’ll let YOU decide what you’d like to believe about sucralose and IBS / gut health based on the following information.
+I’ll let YOU decide what you’d like to believe about sucralose and IBS / gut health based on the above information shared in this article.

 Sucralose and IBS: conclusions